alloverse/alloverse.github.io/protocol-reference/index.md

 as it explains how all these components fit together.

-To see how these messages actually sent over the network, see [Wire protocol](wire-protocol).
+To see how these messages actually sent over the network, see [Wire Protocol](wire-protocol).
 This document also specifies the differences between the specification and the current implementation.

 ## Agent